le-quentin/CocoBot/README.md

 ### Deploy
 - [ ] Proper logging with timestamp and levels
-- [ ] Dockerize: Dockerfile to put the jar in a jdk container
+- [ ] stored_messages outside of docker image
-- [ ] Registry: use github package to get the image, and run in prod without sources
+- [ ] alternative images for armv7 and amd64
+- [ ] GitHub actions to automatically push image on commit push

 ## Installation